-The performance of the Dirichlet-multinomial distribution implemented in Stock Synthesis was explored using simulated data.
-To do so, we simplified the Pacific hake estimation model in four ways: (1) we changed fishery selectivity to be stationary over time (i.e., removing time-varying selectivity parameters), (2) we changed all fishery age-composition sample sizes to a single fixed value in each year, (3) we changed all survey age-composition sample sizes to 100 samples per year, and (4) we changed to using an “explicit-F” parameterization, wherein instantaneous, fully-selected fishing mortality in each year is estimated as a fixed effect.
-We made change (4) so that simulated fishing intensity is plausible given the simulated vector of recruitment deviations for each simulation replicate.
-We then ran the modified Pacific hake assessment model on available data, extracted estimated parameters, and used these estimates as the “true” value during the simulation experiment (while confirming that estimated stock status and productivity is generally similar to that in the case study).
+The performance of the DM distribution implemented in SS was explored using simulated data.
+To do so, we simplified the Pacific hake estimation model in five ways: (1) changed fishery selectivity to be stationary over time (i.e., removed time-varying selectivity parameters), (2) changed all fishery age-composition sample sizes to a single fixed value per year, (3) changed all survey age-composition sample sizes to 100 samples per year, (4) changed age-specific ageing error to be stationary over time and equal to the baseline ageing-error matrix, and (5) changed to using an “explicit-F” parameterization, wherein instantaneous, fully-selected fishing mortality in each year is estimated as a fixed effect.
+We made change (5) so that the simulated fishing intensity is plausible given the simulated vector of recruitment deviations for each simulation replicate.
+We then ran the modified Pacific hake assessment model on available data, extracted estimated parameters, and used these estimates as the “true” values during the simulation experiment (while confirming that estimated stock status and productivity is generally similar to that in the case study).

-We then generate new, simulated data sets using the Stock Synthesis parametric bootstrap simulator.
+We then generate new, simulated data sets using the SS parametric bootstrap simulator.
 For each simulation replicate, we simulate a new vector of recruitment deviations, and also simulate a new fishing mortality pattern that increases linearly from F=0.01 in the first year (1966) to F=0.30 in the final year (2013).
-The bootstrap simulator then calculates the population abundance-at-age resulting from the input vector of recruitment deviations and fishing mortality, and simulates abundance index and age-composition samples from their specified distributions (i.e., using a lognormal distribution with the input log-standard deviation for the abundance index, and a multinomial distribution with the input sample size for the age-composition samples).
+The bootstrap simulator then calculates the population abundance-at-age resulting from the input vector of recruitment deviations and fishing mortality, and simulates an abundance index and age-composition samples from their specified distributions (i.e., using a lognormal distribution with the input log-standard deviation for the abundance index and a multinomial distribution with the input sample size for the age-composition samples).

 The simulation experiment involves a factorial design with three simulation scenarios, four levels of an inflation factor, and three estimation models.
-For each combination, we run 100 simulation replicates, for a total of 3×4×3×100=3,600 total estimation model runs.
+For each combination, we ran 100 simulation replicates, for a total of 3×4×3×100=3,600 total estimation model runs.
 We define three simulation scenarios, where the “true” sample size used to simulate age-composition data for the fishery is either 25, 100, or 400 per year.
 Given this “true” age-composition sample, the “observed” age-composition sample is then inflated by a fixed inflation factor θsim, with value θsim={1,25,100,1000}.
-We then use estimation models (i), (ii), and (iii) defined in the section titled Case study: Pacfic hake (see above).
+We then use estimation methods (i), (ii), and (iii) defined in the section titled Case study: Pacfic hake (see above).

 Model evaluation

-Estimation procedures were evaluated by comparing estimated parameters and derived quantities of interest to management to their true values from as defined in the operating model.
+Estimation procedures were evaluated by comparing estimated parameters and derived quantities of interest to management to their true values as defined in the operating model.
 Estimation error was quantified using relative error (RE=P-PP, where P and P are estimated and true parameter values respectively).

-Results
+RE was calculated for converged models, where convergence was defined as obtaining a gradient less than 0.1.Results

 Case study application: Pacific hake